ELITR/online-text-flow/README.md

 ## Setup

-This project is integrated with [Quart](https://pgjones.gitlab.io/quart/), [Click](https://click.palletsprojects.com), [Requests](https://requests.readthedocs.io) and [Setuptools](https://setuptools.readthedocs.io).
-Start with the installation:
+The project has two packages, with two installation points.
+Server requires Python>=3.7, while the events and client require Python>=3.6.

+### Events and client

+Be careful with the installation command.
+A wrong alternative make it working correctly, but extremely slow.
+Always use `pip install --editable .` , or `python3 setup.py develop` .
+Never `...install` !!!

     git clone https://github.com/ELITR/online-text-flow.git
     cd online-text-flow/

-    pip install --editable .       # not by "python3 setup.py install", it could be much slower!!!
+    pip install --editable .

-    export PATH=~/.local/bin:$PATH
+    export PATH=~/.local/bin:$PATH    # TODO: DM thinks it's not necessary, at least in virtualenv

     git pull        # no need to reinstall due
-                    # to develop/--editable
+                    # to --editable

 You can now run the following, where `online-text-flow COMMAND` and `online-text-flow-COMMAND` call the same Python code eventually.
 You may need to put `export PATH` into your `~/.bashrc` and possibly introduce some `alias` for convenience.
+With virtual environment, it is automatic.

     online-text-flow
     online-text-flow events -h
     online-text-flow client -h
+    online-text-flow from_brief -h
-    online-text-flow server -h
+    online-text-flow to_brief -h

     online-text-flow-events -h
     online-text-flow-client -h
+    online-text-flow-from_brief -h
+    online-text-flow-to_brief -h

+### Server

+Requires Python>=3.7.
+The installation script is setup_server.py.

+    python3 setup_server.py develop

+The only entry point is

     online-text-flow-server -h

 The [`setup/`](setup/) directory contains the [`nginx`](setup/nginx) config as well as the [`start`](setup/start) and [`stop`](setup/stop) scripts.
 When activated, **multiple apps** are deployed at **different mountpoints** and available as follows: